-Deductible - An annual amount you must pay for certain services before the Plan pays benefits for eligible expenses.
+Deductible - The annual amount you must pay for certain services before the Plan pays benefits for eligible expenses.

-Dependent - Dependents eligible for coverage under the Plan include your Spouse.
-Dependents eligible for coverage under the Plan also include all children who have not yet reached the age limit stated in the "About Your Participation- Active Employees" and "Retiree Health Coverage" Sections of the SPD.
+Dependent(s) - Dependents eligible for coverage under the Plan include your Spouse or Domestic Partner (as that term is defined in the "Domestic Partner" section of this SPD) (for dental and vision benefits).
+Dependents eligible for coverage under the Plan also include all children, including those of a Domestic Partner (for dental and vision benefits) who have not yet reached the age limit stated in the "About Your Participation- Active Employees" and "Retiree Health Coverage" sections of the SPD.
 Children include biological children, legally adopted children, children placed for adoption, and stepchildren.
-Also included are your children (or children of your Spouse) for whom you or your Spouse has legal responsibility resulting from a valid court decree.
-(It is not necessary for your Spouse to be covered under the Plan in order for a child for whom your Spouse has legal custody or legal guardianship to be eligible).
+Also included are your children (or children of your Spouse or Domestic Partner, for dental and vision benefits) for whom you or your Spouse or Domestic Partner (for dental and vision benefits) has legal responsibility resulting from a valid court decree.
+It is not necessary for your Spouse or Domestic Partner to be covered under the Plan in order for a child for whom your Spouse or Domestic Partner has legal custody or legal guardianship to be eligible.